cr-org/neutron/README.md

 sbt +test
 ```

-Remember to first start Pulsar and its configuration via the provided shell script.
+Remember to first start Pulsar and initialize it with docker-compose

 ```
-./run.sh
+./docker-compose up -d
 ```

 ### Schemas